Help support Harvard John A. Paulson School of Engineering and Applied Sciences. Make a gift.

 Background and Purpose

-Participants in SEAS Leads 1.0 (2014-2015), known as Team Gator, researched existing mentoring circle programs at other institutions, conducted focus groups with SEAS staff, and outlined the framework for a SEAS Mentoring Circles Program (MCP).
-The program was piloted as a part of SEAS Leads 2.0 (2016-2017) with members of Team Gator serving as facilitators and participants for SEAS Leads participants.
-As a result of this successful pilot the program is being offered annually to all SEAS staff.
+The SEAS Networking Mentor Circles Program was developed through SEAS Leads 1.0 (2014-2015), when participants, known as Team Gator, researched mentoring circle models at other institutions, conducted focus groups within SEAS staff, and outlined the framework for a Mentoring Circle Program (MCP) at SEAS.
+The program was piloted as part of SEAS Leads 2.0 (2016-2017), with members of Team Gator serving as facilitators for SEAS Leads participants.
+As a result of this successful pilot, the SEAS Networking Mentor Circles Program has become an annual offering at SEAS.

 Format and Logistics

-The SEAS program will include three circles, each with six to eight participants/mentees (learning partners) and two facilitators (who are also learning partners).
-Mentoring circles will meet for an hour-long minute meeting each month starting in late November through June, for a total of seven meetings.
-Each meeting will roughly follow the format of 25 minutes focused on a specific topic, 25 minutes of open discussion, and a 10 minutes recap and preview of the next meeting.
-The topic for the first meeting will be pre-determined with subsequent meeting topics determined by the circle.
+The SEAS Networking Mentor Circles include four to eight participants (learning partners) and two facilitators (who are also learning partners).
+This year's mentoring circles will meet once per month from February to July, for a total of six meetings.
+Each meeting will be approximately 60 minutes and will roughly follow this format: 25 minutes focused on a specific topic or activity, 25 minutes of open discussion, and 10 minutes of recap and planning for the next meeting.
+Typically, the topic of the first meeting will be determined by the circle's facilitators and subsequent meeting topics are determined by all participants in the circle.

 Expectations for Learning Partners

 Mentoring circles are most successful when there is active participation from all circle participants.
-Development is a self-directed process.
-Participants need to take responsibility for setting goals, preparing for group discussions, making suggestions, posing questions, providing feedback to others, and sharing ideas and experiences within their circle.
-Participants are expected to make attendance at all circle meetings a priority.
+As a learning partner, participants are expected to take responsibility for setting goals, preparing for group discussions, making suggestions, posing questions, providing feedback to others, and sharing ideas and experiences within their circle.
+In addition, participants are expected to make attendance at all circle meetings a priority.

 Role of Facilitators

-In addition to acting as learning partners within the circles, facilitators support the circle’s discussions and activities, encouraging all participants to share their experiences and perspectives as appropriate.
-They are responsible for clarifying expectations for the group, fostering group conversations, and encouraging productive discussion.
+In addition to acting as learning partners, facilitators support the circle’s discussions and activities, encouraging all participants to share their experiences and perspectives as appropriate.
+Facilitators are responsible for clarifying expectations, fostering group conversations, and encouraging productive discussion.
+Additionally, facilitators typically support scheduling and other meeting logistics for the group.

 Confidentiality and Trust

-Circle members will discuss the level of confidentiality to be maintained regarding group discussions and how they will establish and maintain each other’s trust, as well as other norms and standards to which the circle participants will adhere.
-Creating a climate of trust is important for productive conversations.
+Circle members will determine the level of confidentiality that should be adhered to regarding circle discussions and activities, including how they will establish trust, and norms and standards for the group.
+It is important for mentor circles to create a climate of trust to support productive conversations.

 Application and Selection Processes